Daemosthene/Mimir-Extension/README.md

 - `extensionLogo.png`
 - and other static assets

-## 💡 Notes
+## Notes

-No account or signup required
-Your data is never stored — all processing is client-side except API calls to OpenAI
+No account or signup required, premium removes daily limitations and unlocks all features Your data is never stored — all processing is client-side except API calls to OpenAI